Pull to refresh

 Overview

-Twelve months ago a humanoid robot crossed the finish line of Beijing's E-Town half-marathon in 2 hours and 40 minutes, the only one of twenty competitors that didn't overheat, fall over, or need duct-tape repairs.
-On April 20, 2026, a different robot finished the same 21.1-kilometer course in 50 minutes and 26 seconds — faster than any human has ever covered the distance.
+Twelve months ago, a humanoid robot finished Beijing's E-Town half-marathon in 2 hours and 40 minutes.
+It was the only competitor of twenty that didn't overheat, fall over, or need repairs.
+On April 20, 2026, a different robot completed the same 21.1-kilometer course in 50 minutes and 26 seconds — faster than any human has ever run the distance.

 Why it matters